waltervh/BornAgain-website/content/documentation/working-with-python/importing-experimental-data/index.md

 {{< /highlight >}}

-During the fit, only non-masked areas of the detector corresponding to the `cropped_hist` will be simulated and used for $\chi^2$ calculations.
+During the fit, only the detector corresponding to the `roi` will be simulated and used for $\chi^2$ calculations.

 Complete example can be found in [Real life fit example: experiment at GALAXI]({{% ref-example "fitting/fit-galaxi-data" %}}).